 Tarator: Cool Cucumber Soup

 A summer refresher for the Bulgarians, Taratov is always go-to at the start of any meal.
 Legend has it that the recipe for the soup was stolen from the Greeks and appropriated by Bulgarians after adding a little water.
 Look for Bulgarian food online and this is probably one of the first things you’ll find.

 This fantabulous soup contains cucumber, yoghurt, garlic, dill, and water.
 Sort of like a watered down version of traditional finger food dip, and super refreshing.
 Hardcore meat lovers may prefer the Bulgarian beef soup, Teleshkov Vareno, but Tarator is always a classic.

-Bulgarian Food and Snacks To Grab On The Go
+Food and Snacks in Bulgaria To Grab On The Go

 According to Bulgarian tradition, Shopska Salata or the Shopska salad is what newlyweds sit down and eat as their first meal together after the ceremonies.
 The recipe may seem simple, with just a few fresh cut vegetables like cucumbers, tomatoes, onions, and peppers as ingredients.